systopia/de.systopia.moregreetings/docs/usage.md

 - Click the **Edit** button next to the greeting field whose content you do not want to change.
 - Check the **Write Protection** box to the right of the desired field.

+## Usage in documents and emails (mail merge) As with CiviCRM's regular
+   greetings you should have a token menu from which you can select the desired greeting when editing an email or a template.